Mitt Romney: First impeachment of Donald Trump (2019–2020)

-On February 5, 2020, after Romney read a prepared text on the Senate floor decrying "corrupting an election to keep oneself in office" as "perhaps the most abusive and destructive violation of one's oath of office that I can imagine," he broke ranks with the Republican majority as the sole Republican senator to vote to convict Trump in his first impeachment trial, thereby becoming, according to press reports, the first U.S. senator in United States history to vote to convict a president of the same political party.
+On February 5, 2020, after Romney read a prepared text on the Senate floor decrying "corrupting an election to keep oneself in office" as "perhaps the most abusive and destructive violation of one's oath of office that I can imagine", he broke ranks with the Republican majority as the sole Republican senator to vote to convict Trump in his first impeachment trial, thereby becoming, according to press reports, the first U.S. senator in United States history to vote to convict a president of the same political party.

 Fallout from the vote included Romney's being formally censured by various Republican organizations outside of Utah; in comparison, anger against Romney among Republicans within Utah was more muted, and his impeachment vote, according to opinion polling, was supported by Utah Democrats.
-Jason Perry, director of the University of Utah's Hinckley Institute of Politics, said, "Democrats in Utah were more excited about Mitt Romney’s vote than [Utah] Republicans were disappointed."
+Jason Perry, director of the University of Utah's Hinckley Institute of Politics, said, "Democrats in Utah were more excited about Mitt Romney's vote than [Utah] Republicans were disappointed."
 Republicans for the Rule of Law ran various ads thanking Romney.

 March with Black Lives Matter

 On June 7, 2020, in response to the murder of George Floyd and the worldwide protests against police brutality, Romney became the first Republican senator to participate in a protest alongside Black Lives Matter.
 He said, "We need many voices against racism and against brutality, and we need to make sure that people understand that Black Lives Matter."
-This act drew praise and admiration from the left and right, with some Republicans questioning why other congressional Republicans weren't showing support for the movement.
+This act drew praise and admiration from the left and right, with some Republicans questioning why other congressional Republicans were not showing support for the movement.
 On Twitter, Senator Kamala Harris praised Romney's actions, saying, "We need more of this."
 Trump mocked Romney, saying, "Tremendous sincerity, what a guy.
 Hard to believe, with this kind of political talent, his numbers would 'tank' so badly in Utah!"

 2020 presidential election

 Romney did not endorse Trump's 2020 reelection campaign and told reporters that he did not vote for him.
-In a Washington Post op-ed, Romney wrote that Trump "has not risen to the mantle of the office."
+In a Washington Post op-ed, Romney wrote that Trump "has not risen to the mantle of the office".
 After the victory of Joe Biden and his running mate, Kamala Harris, Romney was the first Republican senator to extend his congratulations to them.

 2021 U.S. Capitol attack

-On the morning of January 5, 2021, Romney was heckled and harassed at the airport on his way to Washington D.C. to certify Joe Biden's election win in the Senate.
-He was attacked by Trump supporters for not backing Trump's unverified conspiracy theories regarding inconsistencies in the election.
+On the morning of January 5, 2021, Romney was heckled and harassed at the airport on his way to Washington, D.C., to certify Joe Biden's election win in the Senate.
+Cellphone footage of the incident showed Trump supporters accusing Romney of not supporting Trump's baseless claims of election fraud, and chanting "Traitor!
+Traitor!
+Traitor!" as Romney boarded his flight.